ShankarChavan/Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance.
+This project requires obtaining RMSE values that are lower than the tolerance.

 ---